jrsousa2/Python-scripts-for-iTunes-WMP/README.md

 <br>Here's an example:
 <br>col_names =  ["Arq","Art","Title","Year"]

-<br>Here's a list of all the tags that can be extracted:
+Here's a list of all the tags that can be extracted:
 ![image](https://github.com/jrsousa2/Python-scripts-for-iTunes/assets/94881602/3db6168a-3ea3-496e-a42d-3bbfc333a211)

-<br>**Be sure to change the default folder** that the Excel file will be saved to in the main code.
+**Be sure to change the default folder** that the Excel file will be saved to in the main code.
 <br>This is done in lines 41 and 43 of the main codes and is currenty set to:
 <br>file_nm = "D:\\Python\\Excel\\" + user_inp + ".xlsx"

-<br>Finally, this is a snapshot of one output file:
+Finally, this is a snapshot of one output file:
 ![image](https://github.com/jrsousa2/Python-scripts-for-iTunes/assets/94881602/e3d63161-f639-4c6c-9374-b4ffcb8339de)

 <b>Feel free to send me an e-mail if you have questions on how these codes work.</b>